 The second organization that led to the creation of NOS was NTU.
 This union of television companies was formed in 1951.
 A flag-like emblem represented its first logo.

 Three black uppercase letters indicated the union of many companies into a larger association.
 The lettering was placed vertically, resembling an acronym, to demonstrate gradual growth and expansion.
-The letter NTS stands for Netherlands Television Stichting, which translates from Dutch as Netherlands Television Foundation.
+The letter NTS stands for the Netherlands Television Stichting, which translates to the Netherlands Television Foundation in Dutch.

 The inscription was placed on a white cloth with three black stripes running through the center.
 The white flag symbolized the transmission of signals through clear air.
 It was associated with honesty and transparency in broadcasting.
 The black lines represented sound waves.
-The number 3 is also related to the three public television broadcasting channels: NPO 1, 2, and 3.
+The number 3 is also associated with the three public television channels: NPO 1, 2, and 3.

-The flag also hinted at the flag of the Netherlands, which consists of 3 stripes of different colors.
+The flag also resembles the Netherlands’ flag, which has 3 stripes of different colors.

 1953 – 1969

-The broadcast program was made up of shows produced by the companies in the association.
+The broadcast program consisted of shows produced by the companies in the association.
 In 1953, the emblem changed to reflect this feature.

-The uppercase letters turned into lowercase, and the pompousness that the flag gave to the emblem disappeared.
+The uppercase letters turned lowercase, and the pompousness the flag gave the emblem disappeared.
 The grand role initially anticipated turned out to be insignificant.
 The sign put all media in the union on the same level.

 The forward tilt of the letters demonstrated development, keeping pace with time.
 Television programs covered the latest and most important events.
-Programs were funded by the state, and the media were required to be maximally honest and impartial in reporting events.
+The state-funded programs and the media were required to report events as accurately and impartially as possible.

 1969 – 1994